Crockpot Stuffing (Sausage and Bacon Recipe) + Video

 • Bread Cubes – I love the flavor of sourdough for crockpot stuffing, and it also holds its shape really well.

 Feel free to use another sturdy loaf like French or Italian bread!
+Choose the best bread for this new recipe.
+Any dry bread cubes or type of bread will work!

 • Sausage and Bacon – Opt for natural pork sausage without any added flavors.
 I do love applewood smoked bacon, though any kind will do.

 Thick-cut bacon tends to hold up better in slow cooker stuffing.
+If you’re a big fan of sausage stuffing, make it and enjoy it.

 • Chicken Stock – Feel free to use turkey or vegetable broth in this crockpot dressing recipe instead.
+You can even use homemade chicken broth if you have some.

 • Shallots – These are reddish bulbs shaped like large cloves of garlic, and they have a more delicate flavor than regular onions.